 One of the major gaps identified by IDA and UNHCR in 2022 was the limited engagement of forcibly displaced and stateless persons with disabilities in both OPDs and refugee-lead organizations.
 To address this gap, partners took the initiative of bringing together forcibly displaced and stateless persons with disabilities with the objective of start shaping an informal network.
 As of first steps, displaced and stateless persons with disabilities were identified through a survey launched to support the mandate of the United Nations Special Rapporteur on Rights of Persons with disabilities which was widely circulated within IDA networks.
 Those identified through this channel, as well as others including OPDs interested to facilitate and support engagement of forcibly displaced persons with disabilities, were gathered for an initial informal exchange in September.
 During this first gathering, participants were briefed about the scope and mandate of UNHCR, and areas of collaboration between IDA and UNHCR.
 The participants then had opportunities to share challenges they have faced as displaced and stateless people with disabilities, or as OPDs working to support these groups.

 Based on the input from participants in the initial meeting, as well as issues raised in earlier webinars, IDA and UNHCR organized a series of five informative webinars in the course of November and December with simultaneous interpretation to Arabic, French and Spanish, and accessible via captioning and International Sign Interpretation.
-Detailed summary reports are available and the recordings of the webinars here.
+Detailed summary reports are available here and the recordings of the webinars here.

 The webinars gathered together 204 participants from all seven regions, including 118 women, 84 men and 2 participants preferring not to say.
 More than half of the participants were participants with disabilities: 53 % of women and 75 % of men were participants with disabilities.
 Geographically the webinars were mostly attended by participants from Middle East and North Africa (48 participants), West and Central Africa (42 participants) and East Horn Africa and the Great Lakes (41 participants).